Used Inogen One G3 Gross Particle Filters (Flow Setting 1-5)

 The Inogen One G3 is one of the best-known, lightest portable concentrators on the market.
 More exactly, the main function of the G3 is to produce medical oxygen.
 However, in order to simplify the life of the users and provide them with the ultimate lifetime of the G3 product, Inogen has included several accessories regarding this device.

 Please note that this product is only compatible with Inogen One G3 oxygen concentrator that has a flow setting of 1-5

-The Inogen One G3 Gross Particle Filters with Flow Settings from 1-5 are part of the product which requires special cleaning and removal.
+The Inogen One G3 Gross Particle Filters with Flow Settings from 1-5 are part of the product that requires special cleaning and removal.
 In fact, it should be replaced every 6 months for the device to function best.